hande-qmc/hande/documentation/users_guide/hubbard.rst

     where a_i is a component of the Neel state, as specified above.

-    When this guiding function is used, the Neel singlet must be used in the projected energy, so the neel_singlet_estimator keyword must be specified also.
+    When this guiding function is used, the Neel singlet must be used in the projected energy, so the neel_singlet_estimator option is automatically turned on.

 Calculation options: initiator-FCIQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^